How to Add Bullet Points in Excel? (Top 5 Methods)

-- Simply, select the bullet list in Word.
+- Step 1: Simply select the bullet list in Word.

-- Press Ctrl + C to copy it.
+- Step 2: Press Ctrl + C to copy it.

-- Select the cell in which you want to insert the bullet point in excel.
+- Step 3: Select the cell in which you want to insert the bullet point in excel.

-- To paste the list press Ctrl + V. This will paste all the lists along with the bullet points.
+- Step 4: To paste the list, press Ctrl + V. This will paste all the lists along with the bullet points.

-Suppose, at the same time we want to insert multiple bullet points, we can use CHAR function.
+Suppose, at the same time, we want to insert multiple bullet points, we can use CHAR Function in Excel.

 CHAR function will return the specific character based on a set of charters used by the computer.